Last Updated on April 3, 2023 by Matt

 Known issues

 Finally, one pet peeve of mine, that I don’t believe many scooterists share, is the manual.
-While not a serious issue, it could definitely use some improvements, and I would love to see that happen.
+While not a serious issue, I would love to see a handy manual that goes into more detail on what the scooter can do.

 In general, the EverCross is a pretty good scooter.
 It may be a better fit for value-oriented shoppers rather than quality-obsessed ones.
 You will definitely get a very good bang for your buck.